alebedev87/console-operator/docs/alb-ingress-rosa-hcp.md

 ```bash
 $ oc patch oauthclient console --type='json' -p="[{\"op\": \"replace\", \"path\": \"/redirectURIs/0\", \"value\":\"https://${CONSOLE_ALB_HOST}/auth/callback\"}]"
 ```

-**Gaps**
-- The console operator reconciles the console OAuthClient, overriding any changes.

 ## Notes

 1. ROSA HCP does not have the authentication operator, the authentication server is managed centrally by the HyperShift layer: